PLANT SC 2520WT - Microbiology and Biotechnology II

 Assessment DetailWritten examinations

 The written exam(s) account for 50% of the final mark (30% is for microbiology and 20% for biotechnology).
-The exam will assess the students’ knowledge, their ability to apply knowledge and their critical analysis skills.
+The exams will assess the students’ knowledge, their ability to apply knowledge and their critical analysis skills.
 Questions will be set by each lecturer, with marks according to the number of lectures given.
-There is a non-compulsory mid-semester written examination in
+There is a compulsory mid-semester written examination in

-There will be a non-compulsory mid-semester examination in week 8, covering material presented in weeks 1-6 (microbiology), potentially making up 30% in total of the final grade for the course.
-The mid-semester exam will be redeemable in the end of semester exam; there will be a separate section in the final exam (section A) that will correspond to the material covered in the
+There will be a compulsory mid-semester examination in week 8, covering material presented in weeks 1-6 (microbiology), making up 30% in total of the final grade for the course.

 Assessment of practical and work: